 3M Solus CCS Series Safety Glasses may be combined with 3M Technology for a complete protective solution.
 These glasses, which include the Corded Control System (CCS), have specific holes in the arms to attach corded ear protection (available separately), keeping them untangled and ready to use.
 Choose 3M Solus CCS Series Safety Glasses’ adaptability and return to work.

 Wearing safety glasses is an incredible way to protect your eyes from injury.
 They shield your eyes from possible threats at work, home, and the outdoors.
-Overall, safety eyewear saves organizations and workers a significant amount of time and money.
+Overall, safety eyewear saves organizations and workers significant time and money.
 Wearing safety glasses can also have a substantial influence on long-term eye health.